 - Adding or removing points/advice depending on whether these are still relevant

 Doing this will ensure that your content is truly evergreen.
 As such, these posts should be reviewed regularly, certainly at least once a year.
+Performance marketing data will give you a clear indication on where to get started.

 5. Be sure to build links